-If you don’t own any Alexa devices (doubtful), and want another alternative, you can always use IFTTT.
-This stands for If this than that, which lets you setup workflows and actions to automatically do things.
+If you don’t own any Alexa devices (doubtful) and want another alternative, you can always use IFTTT.
+This stands for If this, then that, which lets you set up workflows and actions to automatically do things.

 Check out this Applet on IFTTT for more details.

 Getting a Smart TV can be the simplest way to have your TV turn on and off automatically.
 Depending on which features you want will depend on which Smart TV you get.

 An example is the Samsung Smart TV has scheduled options to automatically turn on and off your TV.
 Most ordinary TVs already have this function too, so it’s nothing groundbreaking.